A phone call brought it all back

 I turned it in Monday, and he handed it back on Wednesday, a day that lives in Mitton Infamy.

 He was visibly pained when he handed me my paper.
 I wasn’t surprised.
 It wasn’t often, I guessed, that he got such erudite work from a freshman.
-Big and bold red words emblazoned the first page, as if from the finger of the Almighty.
+Big and bold red words emblazoned the first page, as if from the finger of the Almighty on granite tablets.
 I read the words though, and a foggy confusion draped over me like Washington rain.
 I remember the words exactly: “The oddest and most poorly written paper I’ve ever read by a college student.”

 My head spun, and I checked the name.
 Yup.
 It was me.
 Did he read it?
 Could he have read it?
 How did he miss the insight?
 How could he overlook my unassailable argument?
 Was he really this much of a dolt?
 I was stupefied.